Season |

 In 2024, Colorado implemented some changes to the percentage of tags that they offer to nonresidents for some hunts.
 Going from up to 35% of permits to down to 25% of permits, we saw an increase in point creep for a lot of those hunts.
 It’s more important this year than ever to understand how and why point creep happens.

-Point creep is the single biggest point of confusion for most applicants.
 Simply explained: point creep occurs when the number of tags available doesn't meet the demand — AKA the number of applicants each year.
 Thus, the point value that it takes to draw the license keeps creeping upward.
 This is an issue primarily in true preference point states like Colorado where the applicants with the most points who apply for any given hunt are guaranteed the licenses.
 In addition, applicants who have been banking points or applying for other hunts can decide to apply for another hunt that requires fewer points and draw a permit that was available previously at a lower point total.

-Prior to applying, I cannot stress enough the importance of looking at the detailed draw odds pages for the hunts you are interested in.
-These pages can be found for each hunt by visiting the “draw odds” page, selecting Colorado, mule deer and your residency.
+These pages can be found for each hunt by visiting the main “Draw Odds” page, selecting Colorado, mule deer, and your residency.
 That will show you the odds for every hunt offered in the state for all weapon types.
 You can further filter on the right side of the page for the weapon or season you are looking for.
-You can also filter by the odds: 0% to 100%.
-After you have scanned the hunts and selected some that you are interested in, you can click on the individual hunt on the unit number on the left portion of the page.

-Colorado’s deer population has been relatively stable over the past 15 years, but in 2022, we saw it drop to the second lowest population in recent history.
-The total statewide estimate in the most recent data set is 375,710 in 2023, which is down from 391,921 compared to 2022.
-For quick reference, we have included the 2023 estimated population and buck:doe ratios, which is the most recent published estimate to date.
+Colorado’s deer population has been relatively stable over the past 15 years, but in 2023, it dropped to its lowest level in recent history.
+The total statewide estimate in the most recent data set is 384,100 in 2024, which is a slight uptick from 2023.

-DAU is a combination of one or more Game Management Units that represent a relatively discrete herd.
-2023 data is used since the 2024 data is not available at the time of publishing this article.
+*DAU is a combination of one or more Game Management Units that represent a relatively discrete herd.
+2024 data is used since the 2025 data is not available at the time of publishing this article.

-Hidden gems can mean different things to different hunters.
+When it comes to mule deer hunting, hidden gems can mean different things to different hunters.
 For some, it’s an opportunity they hadn’t discovered while, for others, it might be an underrated unit that consistently produces high quality animals — or perhaps a combination of both.

-Your GOHUNT Insider account covers every opportunity and there are hundreds of other hunts that can be drawn with very few points.
-We also include population estimates and buck-to-doe ratios within this article above.
-Between those and Filtering, standalone draw odds and the Unit Profiles, you can put together a hunt that will work for the number of points you have.
-Historically, some of the biggest bucks in the state are harvested from low point draw units and bigger bucks will always persist in those types of units; however, the number of those bucks is fewer than it has been.
-Even so, our advice would be to hunt Colorado mule deer as often as possible.
+Even so, my advice would be to hunt Colorado mule deer as often as possible.
 The law of averages is currently most likely the best strategy for Colorado.
 For example, if you hunt deer there five times in 15 years, you are more likely to kill a great buck than you are if you hunt one time in 15 years.

-Utilize GOHUNT's standalone Draw Odds, trophy filters, unit profiles and the information in this article to find those tucked away hidden gems.
+Utilize GOHUNT's standalone Draw Odds, trophy filters, Unit Profiles, and the information in this article to find those tucked-away hidden gems.

 2025 maximum preference points for deer: 36